laisee/ANN_Option_Pricing/README.md

 ### Prerequisites
 1. Heroku CLI installed
 2. Logged in to Heroku (`heroku login`)
-3. Access to the `pt-neuralnet-pricing` Heroku app
+3. Access to a Heroku app

 ### Deployment Steps